Rockwood Hall at Sleepy Hollow

 The road crosses another wooded area and descends to an open expanse, with grassy areas on both sides.
 Continue along the road, which passes a viewpoint over the Hudson River at the end of the grassy area, curves sharply to the right and reenters the woods.

 Before reaching the end of the gravel road at a locked gate, turn left at a blue signpost for the Brook Trail and follow this trail downhill, bearing left at the fork.
 At the base of the descent, turn left onto a gravel road which proceeds through a ravine studded with rhododendron, crossing four bridges over the brook in close succession.
 Continue to follow the road, which parallels the brook, until you approach the shore of the Hudson River (at a sign for the “Lower Trail”).

-Just ahead, you’ll come to a north-facing viewpoint over the river, with Croton Point jutting out into the river in the distance.
-The railroad tracks are now visible below, and you may see a Metro-North or Amtrak train zoom by.
+Just ahead, you’ll come to a viewpoint over the river.
+To the right (north), you can see Croton Point jutting out into the river in the distance.
+The railroad tracks are visible below, and you may see a Metro-North or Amtrak train zoom by.
 Continue along the gravel road, which now heads south, with a grassy slope on the left and the river on the right.
-Benches have been placed along the trail, inviting you to pause and take in the views.
+Breaks in the dense vegetation afford views over the river, and benches have been placed along the trail, inviting you to pause and take in the views.